 STREATHAM - United Reform Church Hall

 Standing between the Baths and the Ice Rink is a grade II listed church, which will be retained in any future development.
 It was consecrated in 1901 as the Congregational Church and became the United Reformed Church in 1972.
 Adjoining the church is this derelict church hall built in 1911.
 During the 1980's the hall was used as a venue for jumble sales and antique markets but was closed down and lay derelict.
-This hall will soon be demolished as part of a "regeneration scheme"
+This hall has been demolished (2012) as part of a "regeneration scheme"

 WEST NORWOOD - West Norwood Cemetery Catacombs